 create detailed visual images of the area to be studied.

-Why is EUS done?
+Why is an Endoscopic Ultrasound (EUS) done?

-EUS helps determine the extent of certain cancers of the digestive and respiratory systems.
+An endoscopic ultrasound (EUS) helps determine the extent of certain cancers of the digestive and respiratory systems.
 EUS allows your doctor to accurately assess the cancer’s depth and whether it has spread to adjacent lymph glands or nearby vital structures such as major blood vessels.
 In some patients, EUS can be used to obtain tissue samples to help your doctor determine the proper treatment (FNA).

-How should I prepare for EUS?
+How should I prepare for an Endoscopic Ultrasound (EUS)?